 The twin paradox

 A paradox is a seemingly self-contradictory result that presents a puzzle as to its interpretation.
-The twin paradox is a famous example.
-Consider a pair of identical twins.
-One twin becomes an astronaut, and makes a long trip about the galaxy at 95% of the speed of light, while her sister stays home on Earth.
-After 64 years earth time the astronaut twin returns; but according to clocks and the log book in the space ship the twin has only been gone 20 years because of time dilation.
-Her appearance shows that she has aged physiologically by only 25 years while her stay-at-home sister has aged by 64 years.
+The twin paradox is a rather famous example.
+Consider twins separated at birth.
+One twin is sent traveling at 95% the speed of light around the galaxy.
+The second twin remains on Earth.
+After 80 years the astronaut twin returns, but according to clocks in the space ship the twin has only been gone 25 years due to time dilation.
+Thus one twin is physiologically 25 years old while the other is 80 years old.